The Quantum Steeplechase: Conclusions

 \section{Conclusions}

-In this work, the formalism of the non-chiral bosonization technique (NCBT) has been laid down which is superior to the conventional g-ology based methods especially for systems that are strongly inhomogeneous as the former is capable of providing the most singular parts of the asymptotically exact Green functions of such systems as closed analytical expressions.
+In this work, the formalism of the non-chiral bosonization technique (NCBT) has been laid down which is an alternative to the conventional g-ology based methods, especially for systems that are inhomogeneous, as the former is capable of providing the most singular parts of the asymptotically exact Green functions of such systems as closed analytical expressions without using RG methods.
 These formulas interpolate between the weak barrier and weak link extreme cases that are studied in the literature.
 Unlike the competing methods that can only study these extreme limits reliably, the present approach is able to connect the two regimes using analytical means.
 The results thus obtained match fully with various obvious as well as non-trivial limiting cases of the corresponding Green functions found in the literature.
-The four point function needed for the study of Friedel oscillations have also been computed.
-For double barrier systems, the phenomenon of resonant tunneling has been highlighted and the behavior of the anomalous exponents in its vicinity elucidated.
-The non-uniform nature of the local density of states in these systems and the associated exponents is also highlighted.
-Finally, closed analytical formulas for both the Kubo-conductance and exponents associated with tunneling conductance of a wire with impurities are provided. \\\\
+The obtained Green functions, which can be validated using perturbation theory, Schwinder-Dyson equation, etc., can be used to study important physical phenomena like conductance, Friedel oscillations and so on.